AmpersandTarski/Ampersand/docs/reference-material/design-considerations.md

 An Ampersand context presents itself as a universe with constraints.
 This was chosen to allow for incremental development.
 Adding a constraint changes nothing to the semantics of other constraints.

-One example of this is found in the CRUD annotations: A service provides all possible CRUD-functions, which are constrained by CRUD annotations.
+One example of this is found in the CRUD annotations: An interface provides all possible CRUD-functions, which are constrained by CRUD annotations.

 ## No obligations